Who is an ideal Equine Scholar candidate?

 Absolutely!
 We are just a few miles from two of the top equine veterinary hospitals in the world, both of which have 120+ qualified vets between the two.
 Good farriers are also plentiful here, no matter what breed or discipline you ride.
 In addition, alternative medicine practitioners abound, including chiropractors, massage therapists and acupuncturists.

 The ESP application is separate from the Georgetown College application for admission.
 Make sure you fill out both applications.
-The ESP application can be downloaded here.¬†There is no ESP application fee and the deadline is February 1 for fall semester admission.
+The ESP application can be downloaded here, or, click here to complete our application online.
+There is no ESP application fee and the deadline is February 1 for fall semester admission.

-The deadline for all ESP applications is February 1.¬†Since we do not begin reviewing any applications until then, it is to your benefit to wait and add any new fall/winter information that might aid your application.¬†Be sure to give your reference person plenty of time to write a quality reference letter and submit your application complete with all supporting materials within a safe timeframe to meet the deadline.
+The deadline for all ESP applications is February 1.
+Be sure to give your reference person plenty of time to write a quality reference letter and submit your application complete with all supporting materials within a safe time frame to meet the deadline.

-Students not accepted into the Program can reapply every year by February 1.¬†Visiting the Equine Scholars Program Leadership Team in the fall is highly encouraged if you are interested in reapplying.
+Students not accepted into the Program can reapply every year by February 1.

 There is no minimum or maximum length for your essay, so focus on completely and clearly answering all parts of the essay question.